New York State Youth Justice Institute

 NYS Youth Justice Peer Advisory Council Now Accepting Applications!

 The YJI is currently seeking applications for the NYS Youth Justice Peer Advisory Council (PAC).
 The PAC's mission is to empower young adults with lived justice system experience to become key advisors on youth justice policy and practice development in New York State.
-Click here for a flyer with additional information.
+Review a PAC flyer with additional information.
 Applications accepted on a rolling basis.

 Submit your NYS Youth Justice Peer Advisory Council (PAC) application here.

-Every month, the YJI brings to you the work of prominent researchers and practitioners in the field of youth justice!
+Through our Lunch & Learn series, the YJI presents the work of prominent researchers and practitioners in the field of youth justice.
+The series offers interactive, informative, and thought-provoking research in an accessible format.

 Beyond 2020 - The Next Normal: COVID-19 and Youth Forum